-

 In the pane on the right side of the screen, select “Network Security: LAN Manager Authentication level.”
 By default this read “Send NTLMv2 response only.”

-Change “Send NTLMv2 respone only” to “Send LM & NTLM — use NTLMv2 session security if negotiated”restart the client
+Change “Send NTLMv2 respone only” to “Send LM & NTLM — use NTLMv2 session security if negotiated”

 If you use a famillial vista try this.
 You must modify the BDR